-Indexes: Language models are often more powerful when combined with your own text data - this module covers best practices for doing exactly that.
+Indexes: Language models become much more powerful when combined with application-specific data - this module contains interfaces and integrations for loading, querying and updating external data.

-Personal Assistants: The main LangChain use case.
+Personal Assistants: One of the primary LangChain use cases.
 Personal assistants need to take actions, remember interactions, and have knowledge about your data.

-Question Answering: The second big LangChain use case.
+Question Answering: Another common LangChain use case.
 Answering questions over specific documents, only utilizing the information in those documents to construct an answer.

-Interacting with APIs: Enabling LLMs to interact with APIs is extremely powerful in order to give them more up-to-date information and allow them to take actions.
+Interacting with APIs: Enabling language models to interact with APIs is extremely powerful.
+It gives them access to up-to-date information and allows them to take actions.

 Extraction: Extract structured information from text.

-Evaluation: Generative models are notoriously hard to evaluate with traditional metrics.
-One new way of evaluating them is using language models themselves to do the evaluation.
-LangChain provides some prompts/chains for assisting in this.
+Evaluation: Generative models are hard to evaluate with traditional metrics.
+One promising approach is to use language models themselves to do the evaluation.

-Guides for how other companies/products can be used with LangChain
+Integrations: Guides for how other products can be used with LangChain.

 LangChainHub: The LangChainHub is a place to share and explore other prompts, chains, and agents.